-Winchell threw for 1938 yards in 1988 and Hill had 1317 receiving yards as Permian essentially found an answer not for replacing the presumed production of Boobie Miles at fullback but the downgrade they were enduring going from Miles to Billingsley at tailback.
+Winchell threw for 1938 yards in 1988 and Hill had 1317 receiving yards as Permian essentially found an answer to their real problem coming off the 1987 season in pursuit of a title.
+That problem wasn’t replacing the presumed production of Boobie Miles at fullback but the downgrade they were enduring going from Miles to Billingsley at tailback.
 The answer?
 Throw the ball more, particularly to the split end.

 They replaced Winchell with senior QB Stoney Case, who threw for 2029 yards (with one extra game, the state final) 1519 of them directed at Lloyd Hill.
 They tended to flex Hill out more that year…